paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 -----------------------

-The event we will be looking at is an intermediate depth, magnitude 6.3 earthquake that ocured in the Phillipines.
+The event we will be looking at is an intermediate depth, magnitude 6.3 earthquake that occurred in the Philippines.
 The recording comes from station ``HYB`` in Hyderabad, India, which is located on a seismically transparent (i.e., homogeneous) cratonic crust.
-The earthquake arrives due east (backazimuth equal to 90°), so that the east component in the seismogram is in the radial direction.
+The earthquake arrives due east (back-azimuth equal to 90°), so that the east component in the seismogram is in the radial direction.

 .. code:: ipython3